 From February to September you can go great white shark diving in False Bay, near Simon's Town, and from April to September in Mossel Bay on the Garden Route.

-Choosing a Shark Cage Diving Tour Operator in Gansbaai - Cape Town
+Choosing a Shark Cage Diving Company in Gansbaai - Cape Town

-Based on my experience with White Shark Ecoventures, they offer a personal and excellent-value-for-money shark cage diving experience.
+Based on my experience with White Shark Ventures, they offer a personal and excellent-value-for-money shark cage diving experience.
 The team was friendly, knowledgeable and competent - it felt like we were in capable hands.
-The catamaran, equipment and quantum vehicle used on the trip were in good shape and the dining / reception area was pleasant enough.
-There were light snacks and non-alcoholic beverages onboard and the breakfast and lunch were simple, but nice, accompanied by beverages (only instant coffee, I'm afraid).
+The catamaran, equipment and quantum vehicle used on the trip were in good shape and the dining/reception area was pleasant enough.
+There were light snacks and non-alcoholic beverages onboard and the breakfast and lunch were simple but nice, accompanied by beverages (only instant coffee, I'm afraid).
 A videographer filmed the shark diving experience, and you can rent DSLR cameras or buy disposable waterproof cameras.
 You can take your own camera, of course, and you need to take your own towel.

 Another game team member from African Budget Safaris went shark cage diving with Marine Dynamics, top of the list on TripAdvisor, rated 5 out of 5 stars.
 They are also based in Gansbaai and affordably priced at R1850 per person on a day trip.
 Comparing notes, our shark cage diving adventures were pretty similar, the most notable difference being that Marine Dynamics takes a marine biologist with on their trips.
 They also use a decoy and bait together, without feeding the sharks.

-My colleague's day trip included a more elaborate breakfast, unfortunately to be emptied into the sea by some of the queasy (luckily no-one got sick on my trip).
+My colleague's day trip included a more elaborate breakfast, unfortunately, to be emptied into the sea by some of the queasy passengers.
 The Marine Dynamics boat is a bit bigger and more luxurious, and the facilities more extensive with a fully serviced restaurant on site.
 Five people get into the shark diving cage at a time with both companies, but Marine Dynamics provides weight belts.